patovega/patovega/README.md

 - 👨‍🎓 I am a Software Engineer from Santiago de Chile 🇨🇱.
 - ⌨️ More about me in :computer: www.patovega.com
-- 👀 I’m interested in Programming, SQL, Information Retrieval.
+- 👀 I’m interested in  SQL & Computer Vision.

 <!---